Ransomware Forensics: How to Preserve Evidence After a Ransomware Attack

 The importance of ransomware forensics

-Preserving and analyzing evidence with a ransomware forensics investigation is a part of ransomware incident response activities.
-And you can’t ignore it as it can benefit your business to increase its cybersecurity and prevent threats.
+Preserving and analyzing evidence during a ransomware forensics investigation is a part of ransomware incident response activities.
+You can’t ignore it, as it can benefit your business by increasing its cybersecurity and preventing threats.

 1. Learn how the attack happened and how to prevent repeat attacks

-A ransomware forensic investigation is crucial to find out how the threat actor gained access to your network.
+A ransomware forensics investigation is crucial to find out how the threat actor gained access to your network.

 Common ransomware attack methods include: